moonraker22/payroll-spa/issues.md

 add helper text on dashboard to explain click through to week breakdown ✅

-add step to add delete pto days
+add step to add delete pto days ✅

 ## add delay

 -changed schema to have a delay field ✅
 -change form to have a delay field ✅
--change dashboard to show delay
+-change dashboard to show delay ✅
--change week breakdown to show delay
+-change week breakdown to show delay ✅
--change usePay to calc delay
+-change usePay to calc delay ✅
--change utils to calc delay
+-change utils to calc delay ✅

+NaN on totals when for delayHours when no data

+Add pto intermitently wont submit